 Menu Item Description System Memory Size Displays the amount of memory installed in the system.
 System Memory Type Displays the type of memory installed in the system.
 System Memory Speed Displays the system memory speed.
 System Memory Voltage Displays the system memory voltage.
 Video Memory Displays the amount of video memory.
 System Memory Testing Specifies whether system memory tests are run during system boot.
 Options are Enabled and Disabled .
 By default, the System Memory Testing option is set to Disabled .
 Memory Operating Mode Specifies the memory operating mode.
-The options available depending on the memory operating mode.
-The options available depending on the memory operating mode, and spare with Advanced ECC Mode.
-By default, the Memory Operatin option is set to Optimizer Mode. l NOTE: The Memory Operating Mode can have different defaults and available options based on the memory configuration.
+The options available are Optimizer Mode , Advanced ECC Mode , Mirror Mode , Spare Mode , Spare with Advanced ECC Mode , and Dell Fault Resilient Mode .
+By default, the Memory Operating Mode option is set to Optimizer Mode .
+NOTE: The Memory Operating Mode can have different defaults and available options based on the memory configuration of your system. () NOTE: The Dell Fault Resilient Mode establishes an area of memory that is fault resilient.
+This mode can be used by an operating system that supports the feature to load critical applications or enables the operating system kernel to maximize system availability.
 Node Interleaving If this field is Enabled , memory interleaving is supported if a symmetric memory configuration is installed.
 If Disabled , the system supports Non-Uniform Memory architecture (NUMA) (asymmetric) memory configurations.
 By default, Node Interleaving option is set to Disabled .
 Serial Debug Output By default, it is set to disabled.